google/fonts/cc-by-sa/knowledge/glossary/terms/rond_axis/content.md

 </figure>

 In [Wavefont](https://fonts.google.com/specimen/Wavefont), manipulating this axis results in changing the rectangular bar chart style to one that has a large border radius at the top and bottom of each bar.
-This axis is similar, but subtly different, to the Softness axis.
+This axis is similar, but subtly different, to the [Softness axis](/glossary/softness_axis) (`SOFT`).